12 Warning Signs Of A Sleep Disorder

-Fatigue, inability to sleep at required time, feeling sleepy the whole time, may contribute to anxiety.
+Fatigue, inability to sleep at the required time, feeling sleepy the whole time, may contribute to anxiety.
 This in turn can make you feel irritated throughout the day.
-You may find yourself losing temper often at petty things.
+You may find yourself losing your temper often at petty things.

 Anxiety and irritability are both the cause and symptom of sleep disorders.
 Other associated symptoms with regular irritation are, being rude to fellow people, inconsiderate, giving-up attitude.
 Speech problems may occur.

 In a way, your speech could be disrupted by constant yawning and slipping away into a nap.

 If you breathe or snore too loudly during sleep, then it may point to a sleep disorder known as sleep apnea.
 Here, you may even pause breathing altogether during sleep.
 While it may not seem too serious at the start, do not avoid it, but visit a healthcare center.